Skip to content

 num_points int

-Number of resampled points in the input polygon.
+Number of resampled points in the input polygons.

 delta float